Emese92/_bar-project/README.md

    - [Font Awesome](https://fontawesome.com/v5.15/icons/check-circle?style=solid)
    - [Google Fonts](https://fonts.google.com/): Didact Gothic and Roboto Condensed
    - No Framework was used for this project.
-   - [Css Formatter](https://webformatter.com/css) was used to clean up the code.
+   - [CSS Formatter](https://webformatter.com/css) was used to clean up the code.
    - [Gitpod](https://gitpod.io/projects)
    - Paint